LaSalle says Pebblebrook's offer may lead to higher bid than Blackstone

-(Reuters) - U.S. hotel owner LaSalle Hotel Properties (LHO.N) said on Monday Pebblebrook Hotel Trust’s (PEB.N) unsolicited bid may lead to a “superior proposal,” intensifying a takeover battle with Blackstone Group LP (BX.N).
+Aug 27 (Reuters) - U.S. hotel owner LaSalle Hotel Properties said on Monday Pebblebrook Hotel Trust’s unsolicited, non-binding proposal may lead to a “superior proposal,” intensifying a takeover battle with Blackstone Group LP.

-Last week, Pebblebrook raised the cash component of its $37.80-per-share offer to a maximum of 30 percent of LaSalle’s outstanding shares from 20 percent.
+Last week, Pebblebrook increased the cash component of its $37.80-per-share offer to a maximum of 30 percent of LaSalle’s outstanding shares from 20 percent.

-Private equity firm Blackstone had made an all-cash offer of $33.50 per share to LaSalle in May.
+Blackstone had made an all-cash offer of $33.5 per share to LaSalle in May.

 “The board’s determination follows a careful and thorough review of the Pebblebrook proposal in consultation with outside financial and legal advisors,” LaSalle said in a statement.